Spooky-ree at Bert Adams Scout Camp Click on the weekend of interest for registration.

 Blow Guns- Inspired by Native American hunting techniques, try out our modern Cub Scout blow guns.

 Atlatls- Spear throwing with a twist.

 Pumpkins- Every Scout and sibling gets a pumpkin!
 2nd graders and youngers decorate their pumpkins and 3rd graders and older can carve with adult supervision.
-The pumpkin activity is completed in your campsite.

 Letters to the Troops- Write a letter to a US service man or woman who is deployed so that they can receive it on Thanksgiving.